jschomay/httpacman/notes.md

     - Knows how to render each type of entity (ex. knows the sprites for an enemy type)
     - Game loop calls draw on it.
 It renders each entity, using the proper render method and entity properties.
     - Has other special effects/animations

+- Maybe make external links take you to where they point.
+But if you get killed by an enemy, or run out of linkjuice, or hit refresh, only then does it take you to a new random site.

+- Add a quest - use some kind of image recgoznition software, or find in text, so Harry can collect certain items.
+Once he has them all, he can build a thing to get him back homme.

 - Story:
   Hyperlink Harry.